Medically reviewed by Drugs.com. Last updated on Jul 28, 2022.

 Scabies is contagious and can spread quickly through close physical contact in a family, child care group, school class, nursing home or prison.
-Because of the contagious nature of scabies, doctors often recommend treatment for entire families or contact groups.
+Because scabies is so contagious, doctors often recommend treatment for entire families or contact groups.<

 Scabies is easily treated.
 Medicated skin creams or pills kill the mites that cause scabies and their eggs.
 But itching may not stop for many weeks after treatment.

 Scabies is caused by tiny mites that burrow into your skin.

 Scabies symptoms include:

 - Itching, often severe and usually worse at night

 - Thin, irregular burrow tracks made up of tiny blisters or bumps on your skin

 - Between the fingers and toes